 Assistant Professor of Voice

-Dr. Castaldi's operatic roles include recent performances of Alice Ford in Falstaff and Le Prince Charmant in Cendrillon (both award winning productions) as well as Mimì in a concert performance of La Bohème with the Rutgers Symphony Orchestra.
-Other roles of note include the title role of Giovanna d’Arco with Sarasota Opera (Maestro Victor DeRenzi conducting) of which The Observer wrote: “Cristina Castaldi, as Giovanna, has a lovely bearing on stage…got our attention…in the final scene…she became radiant as an actress and singer.”
+Dr. Castaldi's operatic roles include Alice Ford in Falstaff and Le Prince Charmant in Cendrillon (both award winning productions) as well as Mimì in a concert performance of La Bohème with the Rutgers Symphony Orchestra.
+Other roles of note include the title role of Giovanna d’Arco with Sarasota Opera (Maestro Victor DeRenzi conducting) of which The Observer wrote: “Cristina Castaldi, as Giovanna, has a lovely bearing on stage… got our attention… in the final scene… she became radiant as an actress and singer.”
 As Donna Elvira in Connecticut Grand Opera's production of Don Giovanni, Opera News said: "Act II started with Elvira's big scena... the high point vocally and dramatically...."

 Dr. Castaldi made her operatic debut as Musetta in La Bohème for the 100 year celebration of the work with Westchester Hudson Opera.
 She also sang Madame Lidoine in The Dialogues of the Carmelities at the New England Conservatory of Music with John Moriarty conducting.